Table of Contents

 There must be one frontend per cluster, so the first cluster is assigned the default listener port number 8201.

-In the example below, we assign frontend port 8201 to the composite global, frontend port 8202 to the cluster east and frontend port 8203 to the cluster west.
+In the examples below, we assign frontend port 8201 to the composite global, frontend port 8202 to the cluster east and frontend port 8203 to the cluster west.

 It is imperative that there be one backend per cluster containing all nodes in that cluster.
 In the case of a composite, the backend should contain all nodes from all member clusters.